alberto-old/aparse2/README.md

 ## Applying

-You can apply using this form: http://alberto-villa.com/aparse/apply.html or you may just download the filex and apply using the local files.
+You can apply using this form: http://alberto-villa.com/aparse/apply.html or you may just download the project files and apply using them locally.

 ## Issues